 Clinic Opportunities: Consider the clinical phase of the program.
 You should spend a full year treating actual patients under the supervision of clinical faculty, learning how to keep and read medical records, and gain the confidence and skills to succeed when you start your own practice.

-What we offer: National University offers its ND program in suburban Chicago, just 15 minutes from the city by train.
+What we offer: National University offers its ND program in suburban Chicago, just a half hour from the city by train.
 You have a broad range of options as an intern from our university clinics to rotations in hospitals, veteran’s facilities, or community health clinics.
 During the final, clinical internship phase, ND students gain a wealth of clinical experience.

 Tutoring and Academic Support: Determine if the professors teach classes directly or use assistants.
 Ask if the school offers free peer tutoring (where senior students provide help in specific topics).